AdobeDocs/experience-manager-cloud-service.en/help/trials/headless/extract-content.md

    ![Auto complete items in query editor](assets/extract-content/auto-complete-items.png)

 1. Define the fields that the query should contain for the content fragment model you selected.
-Again, type open bracket `{`, then press Ctrl+Space or Option+Space for an auto-complete list of available fields in the Content Fragment model.
+Once more, type open bracket `{`, then press Ctrl+Space or Option+Space for an auto-complete list of available fields in the Content Fragment model.
 Select fields that you wish from your model from the list.

    ![Auto complete fields in query editor](assets/extract-content/auto-complete-fields.png)